cindycolorado/cindycolorado.com/hats.md

 title: Hats
 ---

 Custom Welder's Hats made to order.
-Choose your fabrics and flare
+Choose your fabrics and flare below.

 ## Fabrics